sd2020spring/sd2020spring.github.io/_assignments/mini-project-3-text-mining.md

 * If you did some text analysis, what interesting things did you find?
 Graphs or other visualizations may be very useful here for showing your results.
 * If you created a program that does something interesting (e.g. a Markov text synthesizer), be sure to provide a few interesting examples of the program's output.

-**Limitations** _[~1 paragraph]_

-Talk about why you chose your data set and analysis technique.
-Discuss the biases and limitations of each.
+**Alignment** _[~3 paragraphs]_

+How much alignment did you find between what you set out to explore and the data and tools used to carry out the project?
+What was set of questions you had that sparked your exploration, and what you imagined an answer might look like upon completion?
+To what degree did you feel that the data source(s) you selected could help you explore those questions given its limitations?
+How well did the tools that you employed, given their limitations, serve you during the analysis.
+How confident are you in the answers they provided.

 **Reflection** _[~1 paragraph]_

 From a process point of view, what went well?
 What could you improve?
-How would you attempt to mitigate the ethical problems with your project?
+How would you attempt to mitigate the data-related or tool-choice problems with your project?
-Other
-possible reflection topics: Was your project appropriately scoped?
+Other possible reflection topics: Was your project appropriately scoped?
 Did you have a good plan for unit testing?
 How will you use what you learned going forward?
 What do you wish you knew before you started that would have helped you succeed?

+For grading purposes, the combination of the reflection/alignment/write-up and the slide you submit will account for 20% of the total grade.

 ## Turning in your assignment

-* Your code should submitted as either (a) Python file (or files) that can be executed by running *e.g.* `python text_mining.py`, or (b) a Jupyter notebook.
+* Your code should be submitted as either (a) Python file (or files) that can be executed by running *e.g.* `python text_mining.py`, or (b) a Jupyter notebook.
 * If you submit a Python file:
   * The project README must describe how to install any required packages and how to run it (e.g. `python text_mining.py`)
 * If you submit a Jupyter notebook: